xonixx/xonixx.github.io/fhtagn.md

 In case if the expected output of a command line doesn't match the expected output or exit code - the tool will show a `diff` of the expected and the actual results.

-- Each test file can have multiple such tests (like the file above have two)
+- Each test file can have multiple such tests (like the file above have two, as you can see).
 - fhtagn will only process lines starting `$`, `|`, `@` and `?`.
 So you can have any other content there, that doesn't start these symbols, for example description for each test.
 Alternatively, you can even make test files a markdown and place the tests into code blocks for readability.
+- Command lines can be [multiline](https://github.com/xonixx/fhtagn/blob/0e70ab0329858ebbfd22b74bbf6fb51cb3e6d359/tests/4-multiline.tush).

 ## Why rewrite?

 ### Results

+## Tricky issue trying to test fhtagn with fhtagn